 Soccer Agents: Who's Representing Who?

 Something you don’t really hear an awful lot about in the United States are soccer agents, so let’s see what we can find out.
+Soccer agents are usually just for high profile and elite players, but it doesn't hurt to get some feedback from a soccer agent or business manager if you're a young player signing with a professional soccer team.

 Do you really need an agent if you're a young soccer player?
 Most likely you do not.
 First off, we’re not talking about a substantial amount of money if you’re playing in the USL or MLS, and you don’t want someone reaching into the pie and taking a percentage when there's not much pie.